influx6/gu/README.md

 Examples
 --------

-The github repo [Examples](https://github.com/gu-io/components), provides examples demonstrating the usage of the Gu library in building applications.
+The github repo [Components](https://github.com/gu-io/components) contains gu style components that showcases how to build components with gu.

 Concepts
 --------